-Credit: 0.5 (1 trimester, offered 1st only) Grade Level: 10, 11, 12 making the student aware of what is happening to the resources around us and what our responsibility is to preserve those resources.
+Credit: 0.5 (1 trimester, offered 1st only) Grade Level: 10, 11, 12

+Conservation and Forestry is a hands-on course designed for students who are interested in the preservation and conservation of natural resources and surrounding environments.
+Emphasis will be placed on making the student aware of what is happening to the resources around us and what our responsibility is to preserve those resources.
 Topics include everything from tree identification, physical identification of tree parts, forest preservation, chain saw safety, and urban forestry management.
 Students will complete a Tree Leaf Identification project which will allow them to create a mega identification project of Wisconsin Trees.
 Students will also create a Forestry Management Plan on a land tract of their choice.
-This will include identification of desired species, removal of evasive species, aging and equating value of standing timber, as well as surveying the land tract.
+This will include identification of desired species, removal of invasive species, aging and equating value of standing timber, as well as surveying the land tract.